 Using the Most Currently Available Information.
 Analyzing economic freedom annually enables the Index to include the most recent information as it becomes available country by country.
 A data cutoff date is used so that all countries are treated fairly.
-As described above, the period of study for the current year's Index considers all information as of the last day of June of the previous year (in this case, June 30, 2016).
-Any new legislative changes or policy actions effective after that date have no positive or negative impact on scores or rankings.8
+As described above, the period of study for the current year's Index considers all information as of the last day of June of the previous year (in this case, June 30, 2017).
+Any new legislative changes or policy actions effective after that date have no positive or negative impact on scores or rankings.9

-DEFINING THE COUNTRY PAGES' "QUICK FACTS"
+DEFINING THE COUNTRY PAGES "QUICK FACTS"

 Each country page includes "Quick Facts," a statistical profile including the country's main economic and demographic indicators.
 In order to facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section have been adjusted to reflect purchasing power parity (PPP).
-Caution should be used interpreting changes in these figures over time, as PPP conversion rates are subject to regular revision by the IMF and World Bank.
+Caution should be used in interpreting changes in these figures over time, as PPP conversion rates are subject to regular revision by the International Monetary Fund and the World Bank.
 In order to provide accurate estimates of annual and five-year GDP growth rates, these figures have been calculated using constant U.S. dollars for the most recent available years.
 Exact definitions and sources for each category of data reported are as follows:

-Population: 2015 data from World Bank, World Development Indicators Online.
+Population: 2016 data from International Monetary Fund, World Economic Outlook Database, April 2017.
 For some countries, other sources include the country's statistical agency and/or central bank.

 GDP: Gross domestic product (total production of goods and services) adjusted to reflect purchasing power parity.
-The primary source is International Monetary Fund, World Economic Outlook Database, 2016.
-The secondary source for GDP data is World Bank, World Development Indicators Online.
+The primary source is International Monetary Fund, World Economic Outlook Database, April 2017.
+The secondary source for GDP data is Economist Intelligence Unit, Data Tool.
 Other sources include a country's statistical agency and/or central bank.

 GDP growth rate: The annual percentage growth rate of real GDP derived from constant currency units.
 Annual percent changes are year-on-year.
-The primary source is International Monetary Fund, World Economic Outlook Database, 2016.
+The primary source is International Monetary Fund, World Economic Outlook Database, April 2017.
 Secondary sources include World Bank, World Development Indicators Online; Economist Intelligence Unit, Data Tool; and a country's statistical agency and/or central bank.

 GDP five-year average annual growth: The average growth rate measured over a specified period of time.
-The five-year annual growth rate is measured using data from 2011 to 2015, based on real GDP growth rates.
-The primary source is International Monetary Fund, World Economic Outlook Database, 2016.
+The five-year annual growth rate is measured using data from 2012 to 2016, based on real GDP growth rates.
+The primary source is International Monetary Fund, World Economic Outlook Database, April 2017.
 Secondary sources are World Bank, World Development Indicators Online, and Economist Intelligence Unit, Data Tool.

 GDP per capita: Gross domestic product (adjusted for PPP) divided by total population.
-The sources for these data are International Monetary Fund, World Economic Outlook Database, 2016; World Bank, World Development Indicators Online; U.S. Central Intelligence Agency, The World Factbook 2016; and a country's statistical agency and/or central bank.
+The sources for these data are International Monetary Fund, World Economic Outlook Database, April 2017; World Bank, World Development Indicators Online; U.S. Central Intelligence Agency, The World Factbook 2017; and a country's statistical agency and/or central bank.

 Unemployment rate: A measure of the portion of the workforce that is not employed but is actively seeking work.
-Data are from International Labour Organization, Global Employment Trends 2016.
+Data are from International Labour Organization, World Employment Social Outlook: Trends 2017.

-Inflation: The annual percent change in consumer prices as measured for 2015 (or the most recent available year).
-The primary source for 2015 data is International Monetary Fund, World Economic Outlook Database, 2016.
-Secondary sources are Economist Intelligence Unit, Data Tool; Asian Development Bank, Asian Development Outlook 2016; and a country's statistical agency and/or central bank.
+Inflation: The annual percent change in consumer prices as measured for 2016 (or the most recent available year).
+The primary source for 2016 data is International Monetary Fund, World Economic Outlook Database, April 2017.
+Secondary sources are Economist Intelligence Unit, Data Tool; Asian Development Bank, Asian Development Outlook 2017; and a country's statistical agency and/or central bank.